pgRouting/pgrouting/doc/makeConnected/pgr_makeConnected.rst

 The main characteristics are:
   - It will give the minimum list of all edges which are needed in the graph to make the graph connected.

-  - Applicable only for undirected graphs.
+  - Applicable only for **undirected** graphs.

-  - The graph can be either weighted or unweighted.
+  - The algorithm does not considers traversal costs in the calculations.

   - Running time: :math:`O(V + E)`